 A marketing analyst works closely with marketing researchers who conduct research for marketing analysts to help them analyze the data.
-Marketing analysts provide insights into consumer behavior and market trends, guiding marketing strategy for a company’s products and services.
+Marketing analysts provide insights into consumer behavior and market trends, guiding marketing directors to create a marketing strategy for a company’s products and services.

 A marketing analyst must be able to find answers to critical questions such as: